Who can apply

 - organization is eligible

-- project is eligible
+- project activities are eligible

 It is important to submit a complete application.
-ESDC will assess your project only if all of the eligibility requirements are met.
+ESDC will assess your project only if all the eligibility requirements are met.

 Things that may impact your eligibility: